Holly B. Rogers

-Jennie is a Licensed Clinical Social Worker (LCSW) and Experienced Registered Yoga Teacher (E-RYT) with over a decade of experience working in higher education, and thousands of hours of experience teaching yoga and mindfulness to people from a wide range of backgrounds.
-She worked for 5 years as a counselor at Duke University’s Counseling and Psychological Services, and has a private practice in Chapel Hill, NC.
+Jennie is a psychotherapist and yoga/meditation teacher living and working in the Triangle area of North Carolina.
+She has over a decade of experience working in higher education, and thousands of hours of experience teaching yoga and mindfulness to people from a wide range of backgrounds.
+She worked as a counselor at Duke University’s Counseling and Psychological Services prior to opening her private practice in Chapel Hill, NC.

 Jennie finds great joy helping emerging adults discover and develop a mind-body connection, and nurture their ability to observe their thoughts, feelings, body sensations, and experiences with greater awareness and self compassion.
-Her clinical practice focuses on mindfulness and somatic-based therapies through an anti-oppression lens, with a specialized certification in Somatic Experiencing, a model that addresses trauma and its impact on nervous system regulation.
+Her clinical practice focuses on delivering mindfulness and somatic-based therapies through an anti-oppression lens, with a specialized certification in Somatic Experiencing, a model that addresses trauma and its impact on nervous system regulation.

 Director of Brand & Digital Technology

 Gigi is a queer, white, Latinx, first-generation child of an immigrant.
 Gigi enjoys wearing many hats at the Center for Koru Mindfulness including designing and building the brand as well as developing and managing the technology that makes our program so special.
 If you end up needing technology support, you’ll most likely be talking directly with Gigi.

 Outside of work, Gigi is learning how to be a mindful parent with guidance from baby Santi.